Is Remote Working Increasing the Cost of a Data Breach?

 Since the onset of the Covid-19 pandemic and the move by countless individuals to work remotely, IT security experts have raised the caution flag about the impact it would have on cybersecurity and network protection.
 The big question was: Would remote working reduce the ability of a business to identify and remove security threats?

 Obviously, most organizations did not have a choice as remote work was the only way to keep their businesses going.
 Government mandates across the United States urged everyone to telecommute.
-Most organizations complied without regard to the effect it would have on their network security and many are still working remote without having delved into these considerations.
+Most organizations complied without regard to the effect it would have on their network security and many are still working remotely without having delved into these considerations.

 Each year, IBM submits a report outlining the “cost of a data breach.”
 The 2020 release revealed that when most employees work from their private computers, the expense of data breaches went up by $104,000.
+While this seems to be only a small increase in the general expense of data breaches, that is in addition to the “normal” $3.9 million in the United States annually.

 Further details in the report showed that the average expense of a data breach for each compromised record was $115.
 This will give you an idea of how much a data breach could cost your business, depending on the type of data and the number of records you store.